Philena McKeen

-Philena McKeen (June 13, 1822 – May 13, 1898) was an American educator and 11th principal of Abbot Academy in Andover, Massachusetts.
+Philena McKeen (June 13, 1822 – May 13, 1898) was an American educator and the 11th principal of Abbot Academy in Andover, Massachusetts.
 During her thirty-year tenure, she managed the school in its "Golden Age" and established a curriculum that "educated for life."

 Early life

-Philena McKeen was born on June 13, 1822, to Silas McKeen, a minister, and his second wife Hannah Johnston in Bradford, Vermont.
+Philena McKeen was born on June 13, 1822, to Silas McKeen, a minister, and his second wife Hannah Johnston, in Bradford, Vermont.
 She was one of seven children, four of whom died of tuberculosis during childhood.
 Her home was a stop on the Underground Railroad for much of the 19th century.
 Her father homeschooled her and provided a more thorough education than the local schools.

 Career

 McKeen taught at Mount Holyoke College and schools in Brighton, Maine and College Hill, Ohio in her early career.
 In 1855, she and her sister Phebe McKeen accepted jobs at the newly founded Western Female Seminary in Oxford, Ohio.
 Meanwhile, Abbot Academy in Andover, Massachusetts was struggling to find a new principal.
 The trustees, all men, wanted a female principal, and one that would stay for a long time.
-Philena and Phebe McKeen's careers were young and made good candidates.
+Philena and Phebe McKeen's careers were young and they made good candidates.
 In September 1859, they moved to Andover to become principal and assistant principal of Abbot Academy.

 Philena McKeen's colleagues at Abbot Academy encouraged her to maintain the status quo, but she saw a school that was in desperate need of improvement.
 The library was small, the buildings were worn out and lacked decoration, and students had few supplies.
 The campus sat on just one acre.
 To raise money, she sold waste paper from students and organized lectures and other events with entrance fees.
 Boys from nearby Phillips Academy and Andover Theological Seminary were invited to perform in plays and participate in games.
 Some funds came from members of the trustees.
 McKeen soon had the funds to clean buildings, add carpets and wall pictures, and purchase new silverware for the dining hall.

 As the Civil War ensued, Abbot Academy supported Abraham Lincoln and the North.
 Students knit socks, rolled bandages, and sent letters to soldiers.
 The school experienced considerable growth during that time.
 McKeen reinvested profits into enlarging and improving the campus buildings and grounds.
 In charge of admissions, she created entrance exams to manage a large number of applications.
 According to Susan Lloyd, McKeen had brought the school into a "Golden Age".